bhartl/bhartl.github.io/work.md

 #### Projects
 - Reinforcement learning framework for autonomous navigation (computer-vision, neural networks - supervised learning and neuro-evolution)
-- Bio-feedback software framework to synchronously gather, analyze, and control bio-sensory data
+- Bio-feedback software framework to synchronously gather, analyze, and control bio-sensory data (synchronous hardware interfacing)
 - Software for optimal reflection-cancellation with polarization filters

 Advanced all projects from the conceptual stage to POC implementations (backend and data-science).